epheo/shaddock/README.rst

 The general architecture of the platform is defined in *services.yaml* All the configurations (passwords, users, etc.) are in *configuration.yaml*

-Note: Both are in YAML: http://www.yaml.org/

 .. code:: bash

 	/var/lib/shaddock/etc/services.yaml
 	/var/lib/shaddock/etc/configuration.yaml

+Note: Both are in YAML http://www.yaml.org/

 General shaddock configuration is in: